JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/quantification.md

 1. N. Marwan *et al.*, "Recurrence plots for the analysis of complex systems", *Phys.
 Reports 438*(5-6), 237-329 (2007).
 2. N. Marwan & C.L.
 Webber, "Mathematical and computational foundations of recurrence quantifications", in: Webber, C.L. & N. Marwan (eds.), *Recurrence Quantification Analysis.
 Theory and Best Practices*, Springer, pp. 3-43 (2015).

+The following functions all accept a recurrence matrix, see the [previous page](rplots).
 ```@docs
 recurrencerate
 determinism